bravesengine/Vib/readme.md

 * Tools which we used
     * Visual Studio C++
     * Used Opensource QT to UI frames
-     * Used Qcustomplot for visualize graph movements
+     * Used Qcustomplot for visualize chart movements

 # Manual
 * Basic operation